 The West Highland White Terrier, or Westie for short, is a terrier at heart.
-He may be small, but this breed is adventurous, confident, and lively.
+He’s one of those adventurous, confident, and lively small dog breeds.
 Some people confuse him with the Scottish Terrier, but the Westie is quite distinct.

 Still, like his Scottish Terrier cousin, the Westie is a very popular little dog.
 If you’ve ever heard of Cesar’s dog food, then you’ve probably seen this adorable celebrity.